PowerDNS/pdns-ansible/README.md

 `meta: flush_handlers` is play-wide: it also runs handlers that earlier roles in the same play notified. `pdns_disable_handlers: true` skips the restart handlers entirely.

+`pdns_flush_handlers` defaults to `false`, which is correct for a single invocation and wrong for more than one: without it the pending restarts of every instance run once, at the end of the play, against the service name of the last invocation.

+The restart handler reloads the systemd units in the same task, so a restart never runs against a unit systemd has not read.
+The reload happens even when `pdns_service_state: stopped` keeps the service down, so the next manual start uses the drop-in this run wrote.

+Ansible does not filter handlers by tag, so the restart handler reads `ansible_skip_tags` itself: under `--skip-tags service` the service task is skipped and the handler restarts nothing, while the systemd units of that run are still reloaded. `--tags config` is unaffected and still restarts.
+`pdns_disable_handlers: true` remains the way to apply configuration without restarting in a run that is not tag-filtered.

 With `pdns_provision: true` the role always flushes the handlers before provisioning, whatever `pdns_flush_handlers` is set to: provisioning talks to the API of the running server at the